EllaisJung/EllaisJung/README.md

 ### Hi there 👋

+### About Me

+🌱 I’m currently learning languages such as English,Spanish,Korean and Dutch.
+But I'm focus on English and Spanish because I really like those languages.

+So you'll find about my learning tools or maybe my handwriting hehe

 <!--
 **EllaisJung/EllaisJung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.